jonheese/rubriker/README.md

 Installation
 ------------
 1. `cp config-dist.py config.py`
+2. `cp rubriker_token-dist.py rubriker_token.py`
-2. Edit `config.py` to have the appropriate Rubrik and Conflux credentials, the Rubrik hostname (and port, optionally), and the BSM hostname.
+3. Edit `config.py` to have the appropriate Rubrik and Conflux credentials, the Rubrik hostname (and port, optionally), and the BSM hostname.

 Use
 -------